|MEMBERSHIP | BUILDING PHOTOS | ART CLASSES | MEMBER PROFILES | CALENDAR | GALLERY | HISTORY | CATERING | GIFT SHOP | AFFILIATES|

 Native New Yorker David H. Reuss is an award winning artist member of the Salmagundi Club and also Executive Member of the Society of Illustrators.

 David has a Bachelor of Fine Arts from the School of Visual Arts and a Master of Professional Studies from Pratt Institute in Arts and Cultural Management.

 Students should bring their own art supplies and surfaces to work on.
 Still life subject material is available however many students opt to work from personal or commercial photographs or from prints of paintings and drawings by other artists.
-Please fell free to contact David Reuss at email@example.com with any questions.
+You may view some of David’s work at his personal website www.blackwolfstudio.com.
+Please feel free to contact David Reuss at firstname.lastname@example.org with any questions.